-Exchange Online offers a web based email and calendaring client through the university's Office 365 subscription called Outlook on the web.
-If you have previous experience using Outlook, the new version will be familiar.
-For users newer to Outlook, we recommend visiting Microsoft's Getting Started guide for basic instructions.
+Exchange Online offers a web browser-based email and calendaring client through the university's Office 365 subscription called Outlook on the web.
+If you have previous experience using a browser-based email program like Gmail, Outlook on the Web is the most similar experience.
+For users new to Outlook, we recommend visiting Microsoft's Getting Started guide for basic instructions.

 Visit the Outlook on the web page for the full list of Email and Calendaring tutorials compiled by OIT for campus users.